Snapchat/KeyDB/README.md

 **scratch-file-path** *path*

 If you would like to use the FLASH backed storage this option configures the directory for KeyDB's temporary files.
 This feature relies on snapshotting to work so must be used on a BTRFS filesystem.
 ZFS may also work but is untested.
 With this feature KeyDB will use RAM as a cache and page to disk as necessary.
+NOTE: This requires special compilation options, see Building KeyDB below.

 **db-s3-object** *path*